cbrueffer/cbrueffer.github.io/content/home/consulting.md

 - Genomics, Transcriptomics, and other Omics analyses
 - Clinical data analysis
-- Cancer/oncology-related applications, such as liquid biopsy
+- Cancer/oncology-related applications, such as somatic mutation profiling and liquid biopsy
 - Computational pipeline/workflow development
 - Data processing, cleaning, integration, and visualization
 - Machine learning
 - Software development

+See [https://insilico.consulting](https://insilico.consulting) for more details.

 #### Get in touch